moparisthebest/self-ci/readme.md

 This is one of the steps in fully replacing travis-ci for my own uses, but feel free to use/PR/improve.

-todo: point to self-ci-java etc
+todo: point to self-ci-java, rust etc